 Expose Students to Next Year’s Standards

-If we finished our pacing guide and still have time left in the year, I take a look at the next year’s standards and expose the students to those if I can.
-We’ll do hands-on, fun activities that get them practicing those standards so that they will have a head start for next year…if they remember them through the summer.
+If we finish our pacing guide and have time left in the year, I will look at next year’s standards and expose the students to those if possible.
+We’ll do hands-on, fun activities that get them practicing those standards to give them a head start for next year…if they remember them through the summer.

-I’d love to hear more about what kinds of things you do after testing to get through the rest of the year and still have FUN!
+I’d love to hear more about what you do after testing to get through the rest of the year and still have FUN!